The Business Activity Act and the Freedom of Business Act lay down the rules for winding-up companies.

-The rules of deregistration from social insurance and the relevant forms can be found on the website of the Social Security Institution.
+The rules of deregistration from the social insurance system and relevant forms can be found on the website of the Social Security Institution.

-Documents should be submitted to the offices of the Social Security Institution responsible for the registered office of the company.
+Documents should be submitted to the offices of the Social Security Institution competent for the registered office of the company.

-A taxable person who ceases to operate is required to report this fact to the head of a tax office on a VAT - Z form.
-An entity registered as an EU VAT taxable person that stops handling intra-Community transactions is required to report this fact to the head of a tax office by updating the VAT - R registration form within 15 days, beginning from the day this happens.
+A VAT payer who ceases to operate is required to report this fact to the head of a revenue office on a VAT - Z form.
+An entity registered as an EU VAT payer that stops handling intra-Community transactions is required to report this fact to the head of a revenue office by updating the VAT - R registration form within 15 days, beginning from the day this happens.

-Removal from the register of VAT taxable persons is tantamount to the removal from the register of EU VAT taxable persons handling intra-Community transaction.
+Deletion from the register of VAT payers is tantamount to deletion from the register of EU VAT payers handling intra-Community transactions.

 When an entity ceases trading in the field of excise goods, it is required to report this fact to the head of the relevant customs office within 7 days on the correct form.

-If this fact is not reported, the head of the customs office that previously registered the entity removes it from the register ex officio.
+If this fact is not reported, the head of the customs office that previously registered the entity officially removes it from the register.